SantoshKamble/movie-app/README.md

 2) Data loading can be implemented using Spring Batch because of following reasons
     a) Data loading should be independent and should be batch job
     b) In case of huge data Spring Batch can be handy
-3) Decoupled this application into microservices architecture
+3) Decouple this application into microservices architecture
-    a) Data Loader service
+    a) Data Loader service : can be schedule job which can be run daily/weekly/monthly
-    b) Movie recommendation service
+    b) Movie recommendation service :

 #Note :